© Donal G. Burke 2014

 John Hubert Moore of Shannongrove, parish of Clonfert, Co.
 Galway, born in 1765, third son of John Moore of Annaghbeg, was father of Hubert Moore of Shannongrove and Annaghbeg and grandfather of Captain Butler Dunboyne Moore who was buried at the family sepulchre in Clonfert.[xiii]
 He was also the younger brother of Colonel Garrett O Moore of the Clanricarde Chasseurs, who appears to have been the first to adopt the ‘O’ prefix and who came into possession of Cloghan Castle.
 The arms, therefore, of the family of Shannongrove are correctly those of the Cloghan Castle and Clonbigney family and not that of the Gaelic O Moores given on their tomb.

 It is possible that the earliest surviving example of the Moore family arms in the east of County Galway occurs on an armorial stone at Kilconnell Abbey.
-The crudely carved stone commemorates an armiger of the Kelly family and stands against the southern wall in the grounds of the choir of the abbey.
+The crudely carved stone commemorates an armiger of the Kelly family and stands against the southern wall in the grounds of the chancel of the abbey.
 The elements of the composition stand in high relief from the stone itself with no clear outline of a shield other than that suggested by a scroll-like decorative element extending down from the crest to the base of what is intended as the shield.
 The arms given here are impaled arms, with a clear strong vertical line in relief dividing the dexter and sinister sides, the Kelly arms given on the dexter side.
 The arms of the armiger’s wife’s family is depicted on the sinister side, dominated by a lion rampant over what are a pair of barely-discernible incised horizontal lines in chief behind.

 No inscription was provided on this stone but Rev. R.S.
 Maffett visited the abbey at Kilconnell in the late nineteenth century and noted in 1892 an inscription on a flat stone at the foot of the armorial stone; ‘IHS, Pray for ye Soul of Bryan Kelly of Grigan who died ye 17 of 8 Anno Domini 1751.
-This stone was erected by his wife Susan na Kelly alias Moore.’
+This stone was erected by his wife Susanna Kelly alias Moore.’
 It would appear likely that the armorial stone may be that of this Bryan Kelly with the arms on the sinister side a primitive representation of the Moore arms, the incised twin horizontal lines behind the lion’s head intended to represent the bars Sable of the Moores.
 The presence of the lion would suggest that this branch of the Moores, likely to descend from that of John Moore of Cloghan Castle, Balla and Brize, bore the lion rampant Gules charge.

+The stone commemorating Bryan Kelly and his wife may have been difficult to decipher accurately on the occasion of Rev. Maffett’s visit and reads more correctly ‘Bryan Kelly of Cregan’.
 The Kelly armiger in this case would appear to have been a representative of the Kelly family of Creggaun House in the parish of Ahascragh, whose lands lay in the barony of Clonmacnowen, north of the town of Ballinasloe and within a short distance across the River Suck of the property of the Moores at Cloonbigny and Clooncoran.
 The property of this Kelly family, containing a house and demesne of over three hundred acres was advertised for letting in March of 1826, following the death of Hugh Kelly, Esq., who left no family.[xiv]

 The lion rampant Gules charge would not appear to have been solely an heraldic innovation applied to the Cloghan Castle and Cloonbigny branches but derived from a Drogheda connection.
 Drawing from the registers of the office of the Ulster King of Arms, Sir Bernard Burke in his ‘General Armory of England, Scotland, Ireland and Wales’ gave for the arms of Moore of Drogheda, ‘Barry of six Argent and Sable, a lion rampant Gules’.[xv]
 This Drogheda family would appear to be connected to that of Barmeath as opposed to the Moore family from whom derived the Viscount Moore of Drogheda and Baron of Mellifont, who bore different arms.[xvi]